Oct 17, 2024

 EM1 III and Lumix 35-100mm f2.8.
 ISO500, f2.8, and 1/100.
 The enhanced raw file was converted/edited in WS/PS.

 The camera's optical characteristics are linked to the sensor's diagonal measurement.
-The Lens Image Circle has to cover the complete image sensor.
-This explains why the 25mm M43 lens is the same as a 50mm full-frame lens, why the Field of View (FOV) of M43 lenses is smaller than full-frame (FF) lenses, and why it's possible to design physically smaller M43 lenses than FF lenses.
+The Lens Image Circle has to cover the complete image sensor (Fig. 3).
+This explains why the 25mm M43 lens is the same as a 50mm full-frame lens, why the Field of View (FOV) of M43 lenses is less than full-frame (FF) lenses, and why it's possible to design higher-quality and smaller M43 lenses than FF lenses.

 Diagonal measurements determine lens factors.

-Technical information helps photographers because it describes the design and type of sensor, camera features, and image processor.
-Contrary to social media FF promotions, sensor size doesn't guarantee better image quality.
-An experienced EM1 III photographer will get similar IQ results in the same light conditions as forum "experts" with FF cameras.
-For example, technical information helps us to master the technical limitations of all digital cameras.
+Technical information helps photographers because it explains the design and type of sensor, camera features, and image processor.
+Contrary to social media FF statements, sensor size doesn't guarantee good image quality.
+An experienced EM1 III photographer will get similar IQ results in the same light conditions as most forum "experts" with FF cameras.
+For example, technical information helps us to manage the digital camera's technical limitations.
 Technical details are valuable when reviewing and analyzing a new digital camera and image sensor.
-The technical limitations of digital cameras are standard and they benefit most from photographers with knowledge and experience.
+The technical limitations of image sensors apply to all digital cameras and are managed by all photographers with knowledge and experience.

 Olympus EM5 II with 9-18mm lens.
 ISO200, f6.3, 40s, and +2EV (Exp Comp).
 A complex exposure (Illumination & Luminance).
 I used a tripod.

-Do large sensors deliver more color?
+Do larger sensors have more colors?
 The theory behind color is basic.
 The camera removes the color information from the reflected light with an RGB filter covering the sensor, which means the sensor captures Black-and-White images.
-The Image Processor uses the RGB filter values, WB measurement, and the sensor's B&W image info to recalculate the final color information in 8, 12, or 16 bits.
-The quality of light and the camera's Image Processor is responsible for the final Color Rendering.
+The Image Processor uses the RGB filter values, WB measurement, and the sensor's B&W image data to recalculate the final color information in 8, 12, or 16 bits.
+The quality of light and the camera's Image Processor is responsible for the camera's Color Rendering.

 EM1 III and the Lumix 12-35mm f2.8 lens.
 ISO1250, f5.6, 1/60.
 The Enhanced Raw File was converted in Workspace.

 The practical side of Optical and Technical knowledge.
 Social media experts rely on the size of the sensor.
-The value proposition of the "bigger is better" theory is little image noise, more color, higher dynamic range, and image quality.
+The "size and capture" theory's value proposition is less image noise, more color, more dynamic range, and better image quality.
 Experienced photographers manage the camera's technical and optical features (camera settings, lens, framing, plus options) to match the scene, time of day, and lighting.
-The benefits are technical and optical control plus more creative freedom.
+The benefits are more technical and optical control plus creative freedom.

-Does technical information improve my photography?
-Technical papers and the following Photons to Electrons graph explain that the sensor's Noise Floor consists of Read Noise (Temporal and Dark) and Shot Noise.
+How does technical info improve my photography?
+Technical papers and the Photons to Electrons graph (Fig. 1) show that the sensor's Noise Floor consists of Read Noise (Temporal and Dark) and Shot Noise.
 Social media experts focus only on Shot Noise because the "size and capture" theory says larger sensors capture more light with "less" noise.
 Wouldn't the shot noise increase with more light?
-(Fig. 1) A better way is to control any visible noise (noise floor) with the sensor's SNR and Saturation.
-The Photons to Electrons graph summarizes several key aspects of an image sensor.
+(Fig. 1) A better way of controlling the sensor's visible noise (noise floor) is to manage the SNR and Saturation levels.
+The Photons to Electrons graph focuses on the most critical aspects of image sensors.

-See this link for a recent paper discussing image sensors.
+Go to this link for a more recent paper discussing image sensors.

 Figure 1.

-Photons to Electrons Graph.
-Each photographer should study Figure 1.
-Did you know that the typical grainy effect is caused by Temporal image noise?
+The Photons to Electrons Graph.
+All photographers should know Fig. 1.
+Did you know that the typical grainy noise effect is caused by Temporal Noise?
 The sensor's noise floor (Dark and Temporal noise) is active when we turn the camera on.
 The sensor only produces an image signal once the reflected light exceeds the sensor's AST (Absolute Sensitivity Threshold).
-I added the histogram to the above graph to help photographers visualize the visible shadow noise with smaller SNR values.
+I added the histogram to the photons-to-electrons graph to help photographers visualize the concept of SNR and image noise.

-Why is the push for more pixels a marketing action?
+Why is the push for more pixels a marketing program?
 Each pixel needs control wiring.
-More wiring and connection points increase the sensor's Read Noise.
-That is why we see more shadow noise from cameras with 30MP or higher.
-The optimum resolution for as many as 90% of photographers is 12 to 24MP.
-How often do you use the High-Resolution Mode on your Olympus camera?
+More wiring plus connection points increase the sensor's Read Noise.
+That is why you see more shadow noise from cameras with 30MP or more pixels.
+The optimum resolution for 90% of hobby photographers is 12 to 24MP.
+How often do you need the High-Resolution Mode on your Olympus camera?

 This article (test) by Chris Hau and his team compares 12MP to 100MP.

-The Average Scene Luminance in the exposure formula (Fig. 2) is proportional to Reflected/Incident Light, time of day, and weather conditions (quality of light).
-That's why Pro photographers work with light.
-The role of the Aperture and Shutter when Exposing the sensor is also critical.
-Photographers use these external and camera variables to manage the sensor's Saturation (DR) and SNR.
+The Average Scene Luminance in the exposure formula (Fig. 2) is proportional to Reflected/Incident Light, time of day, and weather (quality of light).
+This is why experienced photographers are good at managing and applying the available light.
+The Aperture and Shutter's role in exposing the sensor is also critical.
+Photographers use these variables to manage the sensor's Saturation and SNR.

 A short summary of the camera's Exposure Variables are: